-We had a late night flight from Bangalore to Kuala Terengganu via Srilanka with a six hour stopover at Kuala Lumpur.
+We had a late night flight from Bangalore to Kuala Terengganu via Srilanka with a six-hour stopover at Kuala Lumpur.
 By the time we reached Kuala Terengganu it was 4 PM local time and we were completely exhausted.
 Dressed shabbily and sleep deprived we were making our way out to the arrivals hall at the airport where we were greeted by a blizzard of camera flashbulbs of the local media which was there to cover the event.
-We forgot about our exhaustion for sometime, who doesn’t like a little celebrity welcome. 🙂
+We forgot about our exhaustion for some time, who doesn’t like a little celebrity welcome. 🙂

-What is Squid Jigging ?
+What is Squid Jigging?

 Squid Jigging is the traditional way of catching squid in deep sea using a jig with no fancy equipment.
 The technique has been followed for many centuries now.
-The jigs are made of colourful plastic connected to metres of fishing line, which is wrapped around a circular disc, and each line is connected to two jigs.
+The jigs are made of colorful plastic connected to metres of fishing line, which is wrapped around a circular disc, and each line is connected to two jigs.
 The fishing line is dropped to the bottom of the sea and you need to keep tugging the line till you feel a difference in weight.
 This is when the squid is stuck to the jig and you pull the line up quickly to catch the squid.
-The process requires a lot of patience, effort and luck.
+The process requires a lot of patience, effort, and luck.

 Squid Jigging Festival 2015 Terengganu

 The Terengganu International Squid Jigging Festival starts from March of each year until October.
-This year Gaya Travel Magazine and Terengganu Tourism organised the Second Annual Squid Jigging Festival from June 2, 2015 to June 6, 2015.
+This year Gaya Travel Magazine and Terengganu Tourism organized the Second Annual Squid Jigging Festival from June 2, 2015 to June 6, 2015.
 There were 120 media personnel from 28 different countries who participated in this year’s squid jigging festival – namely USA, Canada, Australia, New Zealand, Germany, Denmark, United Kingdom, Italy, Spain, Russia, France, Hong Kong, China, Taiwan, Japan, South Korea, Turkey, Cambodia, Vietnam, Thailand, Brunei, Singapore, Philippines, The Netherlands, India, Indonesia, Sweden and Malaysia and yes we were the only travel bloggers from India.

-Location : Redang Island
+Location: Redang Island

 The first session of Squid Jigging was scheduled to take place in the deep sea off the Eastern Coast of Malaysia at the Marine park near Redang Island.
 All the participants were asked to gather near the Redang Island jetty at 4:00 PM local time, where the participants were divided into 12 teams.
-Each of the teams were assigned a boat and ours was boat number 12.
+Each of the teams was assigned a boat and ours was boat number 12.
 The boats were typical small traditional fishing boats, which are used by the local fishermen for their fishing activity on a daily basis.

 It is said that the chances of catching a squid on a full moon night are high.
-So, on a full moon night and when the tide was full on, we set sail into deeper sea for a little over an hour to reach a spot for squid jigging.
+So, on a full moon night and when the tide was full on, we set sail into the deeper sea for a little over an hour to reach a spot for squid jigging.
 Our boatmen dropped the anchor and we all were handed jigs.
 Initially, we all struggled and were not doing it the right way.
 Later our boatman demonstrated us the right way and we all started to try our luck at squid jigging.

 Unfortunately, the sea was choppy on that day and many of the participants were seasick by the time we reached the spot but it did not dampen the spirits to get a good catch.
 All the 12 boats were in close vicinity to each other and every time any of the participants caught a squid they squealed with excitement.
 Though by the end of 2 hours not many participants were lucky in catching a squid.
-In our boat only one of the participant’s was able to catch a squid.
+In our boat, only one of the participant was able to catch a squid.
 By 8:30 PM we returned back to Redang Island jetty with the day’s catch.
-A gala dinner was organised for the participants where the day’s catch was served as one of the delicacies.
+A gala dinner was organized for the participants where the day’s catch was served as one of the delicacies.

 That day we realized the hardship that every fisherman has to go through for their livelihood and how their source of income is so dependent on luck aka a good catch.